Welcome to Bankr

 The data of the Book is collected and administrated using Bankr's command line interface (CLI).
 Its commands are:

-• bankr add - Add a Transaction to the Book.
+• bankr add - Add an Entry to the Book.

-• bankr cat - Categorize Transactions of a Page or the Book.
+• bankr cat - Categorize Entries of a Page or the Book.

-• bankr delete - Delete a Transaction from the Book.
+• bankr delete - Delete an Entry from the Book.

-• bankr edit - Edit a Transaction of the Book.
+• bankr edit - Edit an Entry of the Book.

 • bankr new - Create a new Book.

-• bankr parse - Parse CSV for a Page to check the import and update the Book.
+• bankr parse - Parse CSV for a Page, and eventually add it to the Book.

-• bankr show - Show the Transactions of an interval, an IBAN, or a category.
+• bankr show - Show the filtered Entries of the Book (max 500).

 • bankr stats - Statistics of the Book or per time interval.